SriVenkateshMani/alpha-blog/README.md

 # Alpha Blog

 A simple blogging application built with Ruby on Rails to practice full CRUD functionality (Create, Read, Update, Delete).
-This project is part of learning Rails basics and follows the Alpha Blog tutorial.
+This project is part of learning Rails basics and master it lol

 ## Features